dvmlls/bdscale/README.md

 ### Translating into business-day space

-Say I wanted to put vertical lines on the option expiration dates.
+Say I wanted to put vertical lines on option expiration dates.

-Calling \code{as.numeric} on my dates translates them into the calendar scale, which is the number of calendar days after the unix epoch (\code{scales:::from_date}):
+Calling `as.numeric` on my dates translates them into the the number of calendar days after the unix epoch, which is what `scale_x_date` uses (see `scales:::from_date`):

 ```
 options <- c('2014-08-15', '2014-09-19') %>% as.Date